nevrome/janno/README.md

 # Poseidon v.2: DAG Genotype Data Organisation
-Last Update: May 25, 2020

 Poseidon v.2 is an intermediate solution for the genotype data organisation within the department of archaeogenetics at the Max Planck Institute for the Science of Human History (MPI-SHH).
+Please check the internal documentation for more details.

 Content of this file: